justinhchae/stocks/README.md

 * The model in each prediction window is a new model, only predicting the next sequence.

+* We utilize random walk parameters for ARIMA (0,1,0) which is close enough to a default settings with no other configuration.

 * The ARIMA [module](https://github.com/justinhchae/stocks/blob/main/utilities/run_arima.py)

 ## Facebook Prophet Methodology